The Conception Conundrum

 In order to make abortifacients acceptable to women, and to circumvent laws designed to prohibit abortion, the pro-abortionists realized that they had to blur the line between contraceptive and abortifacient action.

 They could only do this by changing the definition of “conception” from fertilization [the union of spermatozoa and ovum] to implantation.
 Under the new definition of “conception,” if a device or drug ― such as an IUD or birth control pill ― prevents implantation, then no abortion takes place.
-Under the new definition, abortion would only occur if a chemical or device killed a preborn child who had already implanted in the endometrium (lining) ofsng terms for early abortion: The oxymoronic “Post‑conceptive contraception” and “post‑conceptive fertility control.”
+Under the new definition, abortion would only occur if a chemical or device killed a preborn child who had already implanted in the endometrium (lining).
+Thus, the terms for early abortion became the oxymoronic “post-conceptive contraception” and “post-conceptive fertility control.”4

 The deception by the medical establishment regarding the definition of “conception” coincided exactly with its devaluation of the preborn child.
 The changes in attitude and terminology were not based upon some revolutionary discovery in medical technology or knowledge.
 The changes were made purely to further the anti-life goals of the medical profession and the pro-abortionists.